Role of the Board of Directors

 - Board materials related to agenda items are provided to Board members sufficiently in advance of Board meetings to allow the Directors to prepare for discussion of these items at the meeting.

 - At the invitation of the Board, members of senior management recommended by the Chairman and CEO attend Board meetings or portions thereof for the purpose of participating in discussions.
 Generally, presentations of matters to be considered by the Board are made by the manager responsible for that area of SCANA’s operations.
-In addition, the Board has free access to all other members of management and employees of SCANA, and, as necessary and appropriate, the Board may consult with independent legal, financial and accounting advisors to assist with respect to its duties to SCANA and its shareholders.
+In addition, the Board has free access to all other members of management and employees of SCANA, and, as necessary and appropriate, the Board may consult with independent legal, financial and accounting advisors for advice with respect to its duties to SCANA and its shareholders.

 - Meetings of independent Directors without management present are held regularly (at least four times a year) and additionally to review the report of the independent registered public accounting firm, the criteria upon which the performance of the Chairman and CEO and other senior managers are based, the performance of the Chairman and CEO against such criteria, the compensation of the Chairman and CEO and other senior managers, and other relevant matters.